 - A range of practical and transferable skills.

-The key feature of the MSc Education Open Pathway is that you can choose the combination of units which interest you most and will be most valuable for your own goals and aspirations.
+The key feature of the MSc Education Open Pathway is that students are able choose a combination of units (as available and within timetabling constraints) that interest them and that relate to their own experience, goals and aspirations.

 Request more information

 Ask us a question, sign up for our updates or request a prospectus.